-- The sentence only makes sense if it is seen as imply human agency in creating change.
+- The sentence only makes sense if it is seen as implying human agency in creating change.
 Emancipatory transformation is unlikely to occur simply as an accidental by-product of human action: it requires conscious strategy, and this means having some kind of theory of the consequences of one's action for the transformation one wants.
 This is sometimes referred to as the problem of the relationship between theory and practice.
 As the social psychologist Kurt Lewin said, "There is nothing so practical as a good theory." - The statement is at least in part directed at intellectuals, and producers of ideas and interpretations.
 The statement suggests that these kinds of people should not simply interpret, but try to change the world.
 But I don't think this means that they should necessarily mainly do things like engage in protests, or man the barricades.
 I think the implication here is that the production of ideas should be directed towards the problem of change. - This raises the key problem of how knowledge or ideas could contribute to changing the world.
 What can they do?
 We will discuss this more when we get to the section of the course on ideology.
 But here I would raise three main points: - 1.
-Strategy means having a theory of the consequences of actions. - 2.
+To have a coherent Strategy requires having a theory with at least these elements: (a) an account of the obstacles to transformation; (b) having an understanding of what is needed to overcome those obstacles; (c) having a serious theory of the consequences including side-effects of different kinds of actions. - 2.
 Learning from mistakes: there needs to be a systematic way of learning from past efforts.
 Learning the wrong lessons is a chronic problem.
 Vignette about the student from Grenada in the 1980s. - 3.
 These tasks are made difficult by the dual role of Marxist theory as the framework for a revolutionary ideology as well as for a science of social transformation.
 "Charismatic wishful thinking" is in a deep tension with the capacity of a theory to understand the obstacles to social transformation and learning from experience.
-However difficult it is, we need to try to develop a style of work that simultaneously sustains a healthy critical skepticism about what we think we know while not embracing the kind of ideological cynicism .
+However difficult it is, we need to try to develop a style of work that simultaneously sustains a healthy critical skepticism about what we think we know while not embracing ideological cynicism